A Henkin-style completeness proof for the modal logic S5: Abstract

 \section{Abstract}

-This paper presents a recent formalization of a Henkin-style completeness proof for the propositional modal logic S5 using the Lean theorem prover.
-The proof formalized is close to that of Hughes and Cresswell~\cite{hughes1996new}, except that it is given for a system based on a different choice of axioms.
-Here the proof is based on a Hilbert-style presentation better described as a Mendelson system augmented with axiom schemes for K, T, S4, and B, and the necessitation rule as rule of inference.
+This paper presents a recent formalization of a Henkin-style completeness proof for the propositional modal logic S5 using the Lean theorem prover~\cite{de2015lean}.
+The proof formalized is close to that of Hughes and Cresswell~\cite{hughes1996new}, but the system, based on a different choice of axioms, is better described as a Mendelson system augmented with axiom schemes for K, T, S4, and B, and the necessitation rule as a rule of inference.
 The language has the false and implication as the only primitive logical connectives and necessity as the only primitive modal operator.
-The full source code is available online and has been typechecked with Lean 3.4.1.
+The full source code is available online at \url{https://github.com/bbentzen/mpl/} and has been typechecked with Lean 3.4.2.